aharris1012/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+-Document Object Model

 2. What is an event?

+-It allows Js register events like a click,double click, the move of the mouse etc.

 3. What is an event listener?

+-Is the methos that allows the event to happen, it fires the event.

 4. Why would we convert a NodeList into an Array?

+-Because a node is not JS we turn it into an array to better manipulate.

 5. What is a component?

+-Is a part of code that creates the event, even listener while creating the element.

 ### Git Set up